 Each cash advance company may have a different policy on negotiating to lower your daily payment.
 The Lender will consider your specific situation, and how the request is handled by the borrower.

-Review the basic terms of each current advance.
-The cash advance company may have stipulations in the contract.
+Review the basic terms of each current advance because the cash advance company has stipulations in the contract you may violate.
 The stipulations may say the borrower cannot obtain another cash advance until the contract is paid off.
-If so, you may have already violated the terms of the contract.
-The lender may have the option of declaring a default.
-They may require or demand full payment of the remaining balance immediately.
-Review the contract carefully before contacting the cash advance company.
+This is an example of how you may have already violated the terms of the contract.
+As a result, the lender may have the option of declaring a default.
+For instance, they may require or demand full payment of the remaining balance immediately.
+So review the contract carefully before contacting the cash advance company.

 Ask for a lower daily payment